OPUS4/opus4-bibtex/README.md

 | `AbstractArrayRule`   | abstract base class for mapping rules that create array-based OPUS4 metadata fields |
 | `AbstractComplexRule` | abstract base class for mapping rules that create or manipulate multiple OPUS4 metadata field |

-Alternatively, you can extend one of the pre-defined rule classes listed above.
+Alternatively, you can extend one of the pre-defined rule classes listed above and adapt it to your needs.